OpenBioFab/incubator/README.md

 Same as the original except:

 * 2 x 18k (5w) for 220v in Peru.
 Instead of 15k resistors.
-* 1 x D1Robot LCD Keypad Shield For Arduino with this library [https://github.com/dzindra/LCDKeypad]: https://github.com/dzindra/LCDKeypad.
+* 1 x D1Robot LCD Keypad Shield For Arduino with this library: https://github.com/dzindra/LCDKeypad.
 Insted of Olimex LCD Shield.
 * 1 x Max6675 thermocouple Arduino module.
 Instead of Adafruit Max31855 thermocouple amplifier.